 In accord with our exchange agreement, students pay their own UT-Dallas tuition, travel, other meals, and miscellaneous living expenses.

 Note that UT-Dallas's own International Education Fund Scholarship (IEFS) can be used to help defray expenses for this program.
-Applications are due at the Office of International Education on October 31, 2013, for Spring 2014 and May 23, 2014, for Fall 2014.
+Applications are due at the Office of International Education on November 15, 2014, for Spring 2015.

 Regular Curriculum Studies (by Exchange Agreement)